whitec54/landing/README.md

 # landing
-Landing page for career socials messing around with d3.js for physics initials on the side of the page
+Landing page for career socials at www.camwhite.io

+messing around with d3.js for physics initials on the side of the page

 Todo: